-3.7.9 Multiple pathways
+3.7.10 Multiple pathways

 It is possible to have multiple pathways with different update codes from the same presynaptic neuron group.
-This may be interesting in cases when different operations must be applied at different times for the same presynaptic spike.
+This may be interesting in cases when different operations must be applied at different times for the same presynaptic spike, e.g. for a STDP rule that shifted in time.
 To do this, specify a dictionary of pathway names and codes:

-This creates two pathways with the given names (in fact, specifying on_pre=code is just a shorter syntax for on_pre={'pre': code}) through which the delay variables can be accessed.
-The following statement, for example, sets the delay of the synapse between the first neurons of the source and target groups in the pre_plasticity pathway:
+This creates two pathways with the given names (in fact, specifying on\pre=code is just a shorter syntax for on\pre={'pre': code}) through which the delay variables can be accessed.
+The following statement, for example, sets the delay of the synapse between the first neurons of the source and target groups in the pre\plasticity pathway: